History of France (1900–present): Demographics

-Unlike other European countries France did not experience a strong population growth in the mid and late 19th century and first half of the 20th century.
-This would be compounded by the massive French losses of World War I — roughly estimated at 1.4 million French dead including civilians (or nearly 10% of the active adult male population) and four times as many wounded — and World War II — estimated at 593,000 French dead (one and a half times the number of American dead), of which 470,000 were civilians.
+Unlike other European countries France did not experience a strong population growth in the mid-to-late 19th century and first half of the 20th century.
+That would be compounded by the massive French losses of World War I, roughly estimated at 1.4 million French dead including civilians (or nearly 10% of the active adult male population) and four times as many wounded — and World War II, estimated at 593,000 French dead (one-and-a-half times the number of American dead), of which 470,000 were civilians.
 From a population of around 39 million in 1880, France still had only a population of 40 million in 1945.
 The post-war years would bring a massive "baby boom", and with immigration, France reached 50 million in 1968.
 This growth slowed down in 1974.

 Since 1999, France has seen an unprecedented growth in population.
-In 2004, population growth was 0.68%, almost reaching North American levels (2004 was the year with the highest increase in French population since 1974).
+In 2004, population growth was 0.68% and almost reached North American levels (2004 was the year with the highest increase in French population since 1974).
 France is now well ahead of all other European countries in population growth (except for the Republic of Ireland) and in 2003, France's natural population growth (excluding immigration) was responsible for almost all the natural growth in European population (the population of the European Union increased by 216,000 inhabitants (without immigration), of which 211,000 was the increase in France's population alone, and 5,000 was the increase in all the other countries EU combined).

-Today, France, with a population of 62 and a half million, or 65 million including overseas territories, is the third most populous country of Europe, behind Russia and Germany.
+Today, France, with a population of 65.5 million, or 68 million including overseas territories, is the third most populous country of Europe, behind Russia and Germany.

 Immigration in the 20th century differed significantly from that of the previous century.
 The 1920s saw great influxes from Italy and Poland; in the 1930-50s immigrants came from Spain and Portugal.
 Since the 1960s however, the greatest waves of immigrants have been from former French colonies: Algeria (1 million), Morocco (570,000), Tunisia (200,000), Senegal (45,000), Mali (40,000), Cambodia (45,000), Laos (30,000), Vietnam (35,000).
 Much of this recent immigration was initially economical, but many of these immigrants have remained in France, gained citizenship and integrated into French society.
 Estimates vary, but of the 60 million people living in France today, close to 4 million claim foreign origin.
 This massive influx has created tensions in contemporary France, especially over issues of "integration into French society" and the notion of a "French identity", and in recent years the most controversial issues have been with regards to Muslim populations (at 7%, Islam is the second largest religion in today's France; see Islam in France).